Machine Learning Basics (2026): A Practical Beginner Guide + Examples & Projects

 Underfitting

-Data leakage is a silent killer
+Data leakage (the silent killer)

 What is the difference between AI and machine learning?